The recent lavish and incredibly beautiful Royal Wedding between Prince Harry and Meghan Markle reportedly cost a staggering £32 million. While the ma

 So, how exactly is the average £17,913 wedding broken down?
 The venue and reception appear to be the biggest expense, costing on average £2,790 and £3,919 respectively.
 The catering follows closely behind at approximately £3,959.

-Photography and entertainment costs around £1,046 and £773, while flowers cost on average £638.
+You will most definitely need to hire a professional wedding photographer, like Jeff Woodall Photography.
+So, therefore photography and entertainment costs around £1,046 and £773, while flowers cost on average £638.
 Then there’s the cake, wedding dress, shoes, transportation and even stationary to consider.

 Of course, there are ways to lower the costs involved and some venues even host full packages for as little as £2000.
 The key is to work out where you’re willing to make cutbacks and shopping around to find the cheapest suppliers.
 As the venue is often one of the most expensive parts of the wedding, it’s worth looking into more unique options such as One Events.
 They offer affordable prices and guarantee a beautiful, intimate setting.